javiercejudo/iscroll-click-directive/README.md

 ## When to use it

-Before using this, you should check if `options.click` and/or `options.preventDefault` set to `true` fixes unintendid clicks.
+Before using this, you should check if `options.click` and/or `options.preventDefault` set to `true` fixes unintendid clicks ([official docs](http://iscrolljs.com/)).
 If for some reason that isn't possible for your case, then that's when you use this.

 ## Install